Sodoma's Ghost: Plot

-At an isolated country house during World War II, a group of AWOL Nazi soldiers indulge in orgiastic behavior with a few prostitutes.
-One young, Aryan-blond soldier films the cavorting with a movie camera.
-While viewing the film, the Germans revels are brought to a sudden end when Allied bombs land on the villa, destroying it.
+At an isolated country house during World War II, AWOL Nazi soldiers indulge in orgiastic behavior with prostitutes.
+One soldier films the cavorting with a movie camera.
+While viewing the film, the Germans revels are brought to an end when Allied bombs land on the villa, destroying it.

 Present day.
-Six teenagers are driving to Paris after a touring holiday in the countryside.
-They are the van driver Mark, his friends Paul, John, Anne, Celine, and Maria.
-Driving off the main road, the group descends on the house seen in the prologue.
+Six teenagers (van driver Mark, and his friends Paul, John, Anne, Celine, and Maria) are driving to Paris after a touring holiday in the countryside.
+Driving off the main road, the group descends on the old country house.
 Finding the villa abandoned, they break in through the back door and elect to stay for the night.
 The place is plush, fully furnished, and dotted with erotic paintings and photographs.
-It's also haunted by the ghosts of the same sex-crazed Nazis.
-That night, Willy the young Nazi soldier who had been filming the orgy seen earlier, emerges from a mirror and seduces Anne as she sleeps alone in a room.
+It is also haunted by the ghosts of the Nazis.
+That night, Willy, the young Nazi soldier who filmed the orgy, emerges from a mirror and seduces Anne as she sleeps alone in a room.
 Anne responds to his violent sexual overtures.
-When she wakes up the following day, she discovers she's unmarked and assumes it was all a bad dream.
+After waking up the following day, Anne discovers she is unmarked and assumes it was all a bad dream.

-The six teenagers attempt to leave the next day, but their one attempt to drive away is thwarted when the route leads mysteriously back to the villa.
-Returning inside, they loiter around until dusk, finally deciding to stay again for another night.
-The next morning, they decide to try to leave again, only this time their vehicle won't start.
-They go back inside to phone for help.
-They are met with sinister responses over the phone by the police station as they attempt to call.
-Then, they discover that the phone line was cut all this time.
-What's more, they are locked in the house.
+The teenagers attempt to leave the next day, but their one attempt to drive away is thwarted when the route leads mysteriously back to the villa.
+Returning inside, they loiter around until dusk, when they decide to stay for another night.
+The next morning, they try to leave again, only this time their vehicle will not start.
+They go back inside to phone for help and are met with sinister responses over the phone by the police station as they attempt to call.
+Then, they discover that the phone line has been cut all this time, and that they are locked in the house.
 The window shutters resist their efforts to break through, plus all the doors are locked shut too.
 Claustrophobic attacks happen when Maria begins to lose her sanity.
-Soon, bitter arguments occur between the three guys.
-Mark gets drunk on the vintage wine found in the cellar.
-After obnoxiously taunting Maria, he wanders off to explore more of the house.
+Soon, bitter arguments occur between the three men.
+Mark gets drunk on wine found in the cellar.
+After taunting Maria, he wanders off to explore more of the house.